COVID-19 and the flu have some overlapping symptoms. However, there are several differences between them.

 Both COVID-19 and the flu are respiratory illnesses that spread from person to person.
 This article will discuss the differences between COVID-19 and the flu.

 The symptoms of the flu and COVID-19 have a lot of overlap.
 They also have a few differences.
 One main difference is in symptom onset.

 As a point of comparison, the incubation period for a cold is 1–3 days.

 The symptoms of COVID-19 are similar in both children and adults.
-However, according to the Centers for Disease Control and Prevention (CDC), children typically present with fever and mild, cold-like symptoms, such as a runny nose and a cough.
+However, according to a

 The following table outlines the symptoms of COVID-19, the flu, and a cold.

-Compared with the flu, research on COVID-19 is still in its early stages.
-These estimates may change over time.
+Compared with the flu, research on COVID-19 remains in its early stages.

-The organization also indicate that people with flu can pass the virus on before they show any symptoms.
-A person can also pass on the SARS-CoV-2 infection even if they have no symptoms.
+The WHO indicates that people with the flu can pass the virus on before they show any symptoms.
+Likewise, a person can pass on the SARS-CoV-2 infection even if they have no symptoms.

-There are also differences in transmission between children and adults.
+There are differences in transmission between children and adults.

 These antiviral drugs help the body fight the virus.
 They treat symptoms and reduce how long the illness lasts.

-For more severe cases, a person may require supplemental oxygen or mechanical ventilation on a breathing machine to treat the respiratory problems that may occur.
+For more severe cases of COVID-19, a person may require supplemental oxygen or mechanical ventilation on a breathing machine to treat the respiratory problems that may occur.

 Many strains of influenza can cause infection.
-The most common strains vary depending on the season.
+The dominant strains circulating often change from season to season.